-7. Financial Strategy
+Financial Strategy

-a.
 Overview

 It is clear that any decisions made by Council today have large impacts on Council in the future.
 One purpose of the Long Term Financial Plan is to ensure Council and the Community is aware of the financial impacts in the future.
-This is especially true for any new assets which are proposed for Council to take ownership over, even when they are given a full grant to be constructed.
+This is especially true for any new assets which are proposed for Council to take ownership over, even when they are given a full grant to be constructed, whole of life costs must be considered.

-b.
 Financial Indicators